Skip to main content

 Open

 The Office of Personnel Management agreed with the recommendation.
 In August 2024, OPM officials stated that the agency has begun to gather requirements to develop an agency-wide repository of software licenses that will allow it to compare license usage to licenses purchased.
-As of February 2025, OPM stated that it does not have any additional updates.
+In February 2026, OPM officials stated that to support alignment with business need and consistent tracking, OPM routinely reviews the cost and number of software and enterprise licenses, including at least annually and prior to contract renewal or recompete activities.
+However, OPM did not demonstrate how it is consistently comparing the inventories of software licenses that are currently in use with information on purchased licenses for its widely used software licenses.
 We will continue to monitor the agency's efforts to fully implement this recommendation.

 Social Security Administration The Commissioner of the Social Security Administration should ensure that the agency consistently tracks software licenses that are currently in use for its widely used licenses by, at a minimum, developing and implementing procedures for tracking license usage.
 (Recommendation 15)